 Critical and Analytical Thinking

-Critical thinking is often the first thing that comes to mind with consulting.
+Critical thinking is often the first thing that comes to mind when thinking about consulting.
 Consultants analyze businesses, note what they see, and offer useful feedback.

 Analytical thinking skills allow you to offer a unique perspective to clients.
 It doesn‘t matter whether you’re reviewing processes, asking questions, or offering guidance.
 Your ability to solve problems is crucial to being a consultant.